How to Get Rid of Moths

 Scatter a few bay leaves around stored grains, cereals, or in the corners of pantry shelves.

-Replace cloves and bay leaves every 2-3 months to maintain effectiveness as the scent fades.
+Replace cloves and bay leaves every 2-3 months to maintain effectiveness, as the scent will fade over time.

 Note